 Magneto leaves Wanda and Pietro on the island with Toad and Mastermind while he goes off to commandeer a World War II era freighter from an American shipping company.
 When Mastermind makes lewd sexual comments about the Scarlet Witch, she loses her temper and a fight breaks out, with Quicksilver punching Mastermind out at high speed.
 Upon his return, Magneto is furious, and when Quicksilver threatens to take Wanda away with him, Magneto reminds her of the debt she owes him.
 As he touches her, Wanda cringes and agrees to remain.
 To drive the point home, Magneto molests her once again that very night.

 December 1962 – A few days later, Magneto loads up his new team aboard the heavily-armed freighter and heads for South America, anchoring off the coast of the republic of Santo Marco.
 Magneto begins shelling the capital city, intent on conquering the tiny country.
 When Mastermind creates the illusion of a vast invading army, the government collapses and Magneto seizes power.
 Magneto and his followers move into the Presidential Palace, and over the next week, a real army is formed to supplement the illusory one.
 Soon, Magneto presides over a new dictatorship, although the Scarlet Witch and Quicksilver are filled with misgivings about the entire mission.
-As expected, the X-Men attack, but the Magneto is ready for them.
+As expected, the X-Men attack, but Magneto is ready for them.
 Wanda is instrumental in capturing the Angel, using her hex power to cause the ceiling to collapse on top of him.
 However, the X-Men are able to regroup after Cyclops’ optic blasts destroy Magneto’s massive electric generator.
 Wanda and Pietro are shocked when they learn Magneto’s contingency plan is to detonate a nuclear bomb, destroying the X-Men and all of Santo Marco.
-As they flee the besieged palace, Wanda’s mind is filled with confusion and doubt, but Pietro takes matters into his own hands and deactivates the bomb, eluding capture by dint of his super-human speed.
+As they flee the besieged palace, Wanda’s mind is filled with confusion and doubt, but Pietro takes matters into his own hands and deactivates the bomb, eluding capture by dint of his superhuman speed.
 In the wake of this incident, Magneto’s group is dubbed “The Brotherhood of Evil Mutants” by the international news media.

-Magneto finally completes work on Asteroid M, and moves his team of mutants to their new orbiting headquarters.
+Magneto finally completes work on Asteroid M and moves his team of mutants to their new orbiting headquarters.
 Their accommodations aboard the high-tech orbiter are much less to Wanda’s liking, and she grows increasingly unhappy.
 Her fear of Magneto and his power over her grows, as he has taken her away from her village, her homeland, even now the earth itself.
 Also, as his frustration over the continuing interference of the X-Men builds, Magneto becomes more forceful, even more violent in his sexual impositions.
 For two weeks, Magneto searches for the X-Men’s secret headquarters, but to no avail.
 Finally, he sets a trap to flush the young heroes into the open.
 The gambit is successful, and the Angel is taken prisoner aboard Asteroid M and subjected to a brutal interrogation that sickens the Scarlet Witch.
 When the rest of the X-Men come to the rescue, Magneto is about to flush them out the airlock when Wanda uses her hex power to short out the control panel, in blatant defiance of Magneto’s will.
 Magneto is about to deliver his punishment on Wanda and Pietro both when the X-Men storm the control room.
-The force of the ensuing battle tears Asteroid M apart, and as it self-destructs, Magneto’s group returns to Earth in a magnetically controlled escape pod.
+The force of the ensuing battle tears Asteroid M apart, and as it self-destructs, Magneto’s group returns to the earth in a magnetically controlled escape pod.

 Realizing he needs to add some muscle to his team, Magneto decides to contact Prince Namor, the Sub-Mariner, a powerful mutant who has already battled the Fantastic Four and the Avengers.
 When the Sub-Mariner arrives at their island fortress, Magneto attempts to force the Scarlet Witch to seduce Namor to ensure his cooperation.
 Wanda is struck by the Sub-Mariner’s sexy physique, but as she approaches him, her hex power accidentally causes a device Namor is examining to discharge a massive bolt of electricity.
 Then, before any negotiations can begin, the X-Men attack.
 Magneto sends Quicksilver out to prevent Cyclops from destroying Magneto’s ultimate weapon, but he is captured by the X-Men.
 Witnessing the scene from the control bunker, Wanda panics and begs Magneto to rescue him.
 When Magneto rebuffs her angrily, the Sub-Mariner is incensed, and suddenly destroys the elaborate machinery.
 As Magneto attacks him, the X-Men burst into the bunker.
 Magneto, Toad, and Mastermind retreat deeper into the fortress, but the Scarlet Witch remains to demand the X-Men release her brother.
 When Professor X reveals Quicksilver to be under his mental control, Wanda fears Pietro has been turned into a zombie.
 However, the mysterious leader of the X-Men proves to be benevolent, and as soon as Pietro’s mind is released, Wanda begins to fear Magneto’s wrath.
 She has good reason, for, after the Sub-Mariner levels the fortress, Magneto turns his rage upon his subordinates, blasting Mastermind and the Toad with magnetic force.
 As they escape the island in a small aircraft, Magneto forces Quicksilver and the Scarlet Witch to join them.
 He grills the twins about the X-Men’s leader, but strangely, all Wanda can remember is that he was in a wheelchair.